 For the development and maintenance of this Web site, we contract with Information Technology professionals that might require access to the data collected on this Web site, solely for the purpose of assisting in the operations of this Web site and not for any commercial purpose.
 These individuals are bound by strict confidentiality requirements.

-We may also share this same information with research partners for their own positive psychology research projects.
+We may also share this same information with research partners for their own research projects.
 Again, no identifying information will be included.

 We will not place any cookies in your browser without your consent.
 When cookies are allowed they will only be used to manage each session you have at the web site.
 The cookies make sure that you and only you are able to view your scores, and will never contain any personal information about you.
 When you close your browser, or log off the site, these cookies will be deleted .